sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 ## Inspecting swarm services

-The service definition is stored in the swarm, securely peristeted among the manager nodes.
+The service definition is stored in the swarm, securely persisted among the manager nodes.

 _ Check the service details: _